 I know John McCain will look the other way.

-I know Mitt Romney will look the other way, and I know the Bushes will look the other way, sadly.
+And I know the Bushes will look the other way, sadly.

 You know, and unfortunately, as I look at this race, and I think it's infinitely winnable.

-I don't think anybody knows which way this is going to in the end turn out.
+I don't think anybody knows which way this is going to, in the end, turn out.

-We know the democratic operative that's highlighted in both the films that foment violence and plotting and planning and scheming of voter fraud.
+We know the Democratic operative that's highlighted in both the films that foment violence and plotting and planning and scheming of voter fraud.

 We know he was at the Obama White House some 342 times.